Anthony Gaggi: Eppolito murders

-By 1979, DeMeo was involved in loan sharking, murder-for-hire, and the operation of an auto theft ring that shipped cars to the Middle East.
+By 1979, DeMeo was involved in loan sharking, murder-for-hire and the operation of an auto theft ring that shipped stolen cars to Puerto Rico and the Middle East.

 Gaggi received a large percentage of profits from these rackets, along with money from DeMeo's drug trafficking.
-The DeMeo crew sold cocaine, marijuana, and a variety of pills in large amounts.
+The DeMeo crew sold cocaine, marijuana and a variety of pills in large amounts.
 DeMeo continued his drug trade despite a public prohibition that Castellano had made against this type of racket.

-Gambino capo James Eppolito told Castellano that Gaggi and DeMeo were trafficking drugs.
-Eppolito claimed that DeMeo had cheated Eppolito's son, a Gambino soldato, in a drug deal.
+Gambino caporegime James Eppolito told Castellano that Gaggi and DeMeo were trafficking drugs, claiming that DeMeo had cheated Eppolito's son, a Gambino soldier, in a drug deal.
 In addition, Eppolito accused Gaggi of being a police informant.
-Eppolito asked for permission to murder Gaggi and DeMeo, but Castellano broke his own rules and sided with them.
-Instead, he gave Gaggi and DeMeo permission to murder both Eppolito and his son.
+Eppolito asked for permission to murder Gaggi and DeMeo, but Castellano instead sided with them and gave Gaggi and DeMeo permission to murder the Eppolitos.

-On October 1, 1979, Gaggi and DeMeo shot and killed both Eppolitos.
-However, a witness alerted an off-duty policeman, who soon found Gaggi walking away from the crime scene (DeMeo had gone in a different direction).
+On October 1, 1979, Gaggi and DeMeo shot and killed both Eppolito and his son.
+However, a witness drove by as the shooting unfolded and alerted an off-duty policeman, who soon found Gaggi walking away from the crime scene.
+Since DeMeo had split up with Gaggi as they left the scene, he was not arrested or identified by the witness.
 After a brief shootout, the policeman wounded Gaggi in the neck and arrested him.
 Although charged with the murders, and the attempted murder of the police officer, Gaggi was only convicted of assault.
-He was sentenced to 5 to 15 years in federal prison.
+He was sentenced to between five and fifteen years in federal prison.

-While Gaggi was in prison, DeMeo became acting capo of Gaggi's crew.
+While Gaggi was in prison, DeMeo took over Gaggi's crew as acting captain.
 In 1981, Gaggi's sentence was overturned on appeal and he was released from prison.
 Gaggi had bribed a juror to make false claims of government misconduct during the trial.